Isolation (2005 film)

-Isolation is a 2005 Irish science fiction horror film directed and written by Billy O'Brien and produced by Film Four and Lions Gate Film Studios.
-The film was released direct to DVD on 26 June 2007.
+Isolation is a 2005 Irish science fiction horror film directed and written by Billy O'Brien and produced by Film Four and Lions Gate Films.

 Plot

 Dan Reilly, who owns a failing farm in rural Ireland, is being paid by a bio-genetics firm to assist in some experiments to make faster-growing cattle.
 The firm sends Orla, a local veterinarian, to inspect the cows and ensure the experiment is running smoothly.
 While performing a palpation, Orla is seemingly bitten by the unborn calf.
 She informs John, a genetic scientist from the firm, but he dismisses her concerns.
 John also informs Dan of a caravan parked near his farm and reminds him that the experiment is supposed to be kept secret from the public.
-Dan goes out and speaks to the inhabitants, traveller Jamie and his girlfriend Mary, and tells them they must leave by morning.

-That same night, one of the cows goes into labour, but Dan is unable to pull the calf out.
-Desperate, he goes back to the caravan and asks Jamie for help.
-Together, they successfully birth the calf.
-When Dan inspects the calf, it bites him.
-As thanks for their help, Dan allows Jamie and Mary, who are on the run from her brothers who disapprove of her relationship with a traveller, to stay on his farm.
+Dan goes out and speaks to the inhabitants, Traveller Jamie and his girlfriend Mary, and tells them they must leave by morning.
+That same night, one of the cows goes into a difficult labour.
+Dan is forced to seek Jamie's help and together, they successfully birth the calf, which bites Dan.
+In gratitude, Dan allows Jamie and Mary, who are on the run from her brothers who disapprove of her relationship with a Traveller, to stay on his farm.

-The next day, Orla returns to inspect the calf and Dan tells her that it bit him.
-She inspects its mouth and is shocked to find it has fangs.
-When Orla decides to terminate the calf, its mother aggressively comes to its defence and she is forced to kill them both.
-She performs a necropsy on the calf and discovers that it was somehow pregnant.
-She finds six foetuses, all of which are extremely deformed and have their skeletons growing outside their bodies.
+The next day, Orla returns to inspect the calf and is shocked to find it has fangs.
+When Orla decides to terminate the calf, its mother aggressively comes to its defence and Orla is forced to kill them both.
+She performs a necropsy on the calf and discovers that it was somehow pregnant with six foetuses, all of which are extremely deformed and have their skeletons growing outside their bodies.
 Dan and Orla argue and fail to notice when one of the foetuses escapes.

 The next morning, while feeding one of the cows, Jamie notices several strange wounds on its lower body.
 When he passes through some shallow water in the barn, something bites him.
-Shortly after, a police officer arrives at the farm and informs Dan that Orla is missing and her car has been found abandoned nearby.
-Dan searches his farm and finds her jacket, but no sign of Orla herself.
+Shortly after, a police officer arrives at the farm and informs Dan that Orla is missing.
 Later that night, John returns to check on the experiments and learns about the malformed foetuses.
 While inspecting them, he discovers that their cells are multiplying extremely quickly.
 Inside their caravan, Mary notices unusual behaviour from Jamie as they have sex.
 They are later awoken by a creature crawling in their bed, but it escapes.
 John informs them that the entire farm must be quarantined as the creature can infect other cows and cause a pandemic.